ivy-llc/ivy/docs/overview/deep_dive/array_api_tests.rst

 --------------------------
 Array-API tests are written using `hypothesis`_ to perform property-based testing, just like the `ivy tests`_.
 However, unlike the ivy tests, the Array-API tests make liberal use of :code:`data.draw` in the main body of the test function instead of generating the data in the :code:`@given` decorator that wraps it.
-This means that failed tests cannot be re-run with the :code:`@example` decorator, as explained in the `final section`_ of the ivy tests deep dive.
+This means that failed tests cannot be re-run with the :code:`@example` decorator, as explained in the :ref:`final section <overview/deep_dive/ivy_tests:Re-Running Failed Ivy Tests>` of the ivy tests deep dive.
 Fortunately, it is possible to regenerate test failures using a unique decorator that appears in the final line of the falsifying example in the error stack trace:

 .. code-block:: none